Municipal-Wide Land Use Planning

 Define a "accessory dwelling".
 Why are they not permitted in most regions on pg 91.

-Jon Kaye asked 9 months agoIn Draft #1, accessory dwellings refer to a residential use that is accessory to a non-residential main use.
+Jon Kaye asked about 1 year agoIn Draft #1, accessory dwellings refer to a residential use that is accessory to a non-residential main use.
 For example, a commercial use with an accessory residential use on the same property.
 Dwellings, on the other hand, are counted by the number of units on a property regardless of the type.
 The ‘Dwellings’ column in the Permitted Uses Table (on page 90) shows how many dwelling units are permitted in certain zones.
 Most zones that permit residential uses can have up to 5 dwelling units on a lot.
 The intent here was to be flexible in accommodating housing and to not differentiate between housing option types.

 -